Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/Falcon Coders/README.md

 - it is an open source software
 - time efficient.

-[Click here](https://46867a9007f2.ngrok.io/planning-pros) to see our software
+[Click here](https://46867a9007f2.ngrok.io/planning-pros) to see **our software **Software is hosted at this server.
+To Enter in server Login credentials are required,which are emailed to cc@gndec.ac.in

 ## Features of our software :
 - "The idea is that We have a startup of Event management Company running online through a website.Our software using ERPNext helps us to maintain Accounting and backend as a unicorn."